highlevelbits/blog/content/2016/06/joyofcoding.md

 ![](http://joyofcoding.org/img/blue-logo-with-white-text.svg)

-Despite [attending quite a few conferences](http://lanyrd.com/profile/froderik/past/) the last few years I haven't wrote about any of them since I went to [decentralize.js](http://highlevelbits.com/2014/09/decentralize.html) almost two years ago.
+Despite [attending quite a few conferences](http://lanyrd.com/profile/froderik/past/) the last few years I didn't write about any of them since I went to [decentralize.js](http://highlevelbits.com/2014/09/decentralize.html) almost two years ago.

 But now is a good time to return to this habit since [Joy of Coding](http://joyofcoding.org/) was one of those conferences